The Great Hebrew Name-Game.

 10. Jeremiah: Yirmyah.
 [Whom Yah has appointed].

-Ok, with all of that being thrown into the bargain it was time to try and set things straight with a little help from our friends at Britannica:
+So, with all of that being thrown into the bargain it was time to try and set things straight with a little help from our friends at Britannica:

 Yahweh, name for the God of the Israelites, representing the biblical pronunciation of “YHWH,” the Hebrew name revealed to Moses in the book of Exodus.
 The name YHWH, consisting of the sequence of consonants Yod, Heh, Waw, and Heh, is known as the tetragrammaton.